built1n/market-sim/README.md

 4. Confirm the transaction.
 This will return you to the main prompt.
 5. From here, you probably want to save your porfolio to disk; type `write`.
 6. Enter the name of the file to save to.
 Careful, there's nothing to keep you from clobbering a file here!
-7. Come back later and trade some more shares!
+7. Come back later and trade some more!
-8. Profit.
+8. Profit!

 ## About